‘War on free speech’: Outcry after Maldives passes controversial media bill

 The initial version of the bill had said it would not be parliament but the president who appointed three of the members of the commission, which some advocates and critics alike acknowledged showed the PNC had listened to some concerns to withdraw those provisions.

-However, Naaif, the secretary-general of the MJA, said the bill places the media “under government control” as the president’s party controls parliament and has the power to dismiss any member who is elected by media outlets.
+However, Naaif, the secretary-general of the MJA, said the bill still places the media “under government control” as the president’s party controls parliament and has the power to dismiss any member who is elected by journalists.

 “The PNC has ignored our calls for the media to be regulated through a self-regulatory mechanism, without government interference.
 Instead, it is giving these regulatory powers to a politicised commission,” he said.
 “This bill is all about penalising journalists and media groups for their coverage rather than safeguarding the freedom of the press.”